-I received basic package with one battery, charger, remote controller, spare sticks, 3 pairs of propellers and data cables (Lightning, Type-C and Micro USB).
-Few weeks ago I did an in-depth comparison between Mavic Air 2 Combo and Standard were I detailed the list of all included accessories.
+I received a basic package with one battery, charger, remote controller, spare sticks, 3 pairs of propellers, and data cables (Lightning, Type-C, and Micro USB).
+A few weeks ago I did an in-depth comparison between Mavic Air 2 Combo and Standard were I detailed the list of all included accessories.

 At a glance

 It has bigger quick-release propellers and longer arms which should improve stability compared to the older Air.
 Also, the battery compartment has been moved from bottom to top.
-It has vent hols on side and tail.
-While on left side, behind a tiny rubber flap, you have micro SD slot, in the right side USB Type-C data port.
+It has vent holes on side and tail.
+While on the left side, behind a tiny rubber flap, you have a micro SD slot, in the right side USB Type-C data port.

-On belly, near the tail there are two infrared sensing sensors which looks like tiny solar panels.
+On the belly, near the tail, there are two infrared sensing sensors that look like tiny solar panels.
 These sensors are helpful to improve low-altitude hovering.

-Honesty, I was pretty impressed from packaging to aircraft and remote controller built quality.
-I had the feeling that I’m dealing with a pro grade drone, not a toyish one like in case of reviewing the Mavic Mini.
+Honesty, I was pretty impressed by packaging to aircraft and remote controller built quality.
+I had the feeling that I’m dealing with a pro-grade drone, not a toyish one like in case of reviewing the Mavic Mini.